-Dan Dzula is an Emmy Award winning writer/producer and sound editor, and Grammy nominated audio engineer based in New York City.
+Dan Dzula is an Emmy Award winning sound editor and writer/producer, and Latin Grammy nominated audio engineer based in New York City.

 Recent mix and sound design credits include the Emmy nominated web series A YEAR IN SPACE for Time.com, two Emmy Award winning television series for MSG, Wyatt Cenac's Netflix comedy special BROOKLYN, an educational 360°/VR experience for Google Cardboard/Ken Burns, and a pioneering NASCAR/Mountain Dew branded interactive VR/gaming experience for the Oculus Rift.